 German security sources have told DW and its partners that scientists live "in their own bubble," because, for them, international collaborations "are the currency par excellence."
 Research requires a lot of money — and China is also willing to invest in foreign research projects.
 Many universities, the sources suggest, are therefore "a bit submissive" and "a bit naive."

 Professor Katja Becker, president of the German Research Foundation (DFG), refutes this view.
 "Naivete is really not the order of the day, because we are constantly reflecting on these issues," she said.
-She said there are intensive internal exchanges between the universities, and that critical dual-use collaborations are thoroughly scrutinized by both scientific ethics committees and the relevant Federal Office for Economic Affairs and Export Control.
+She also said there are intensive internal exchanges between the universities, and that critical dual-use collaborations are thoroughly scrutinized by both scientific ethics committees and the relevant Federal Office for Economic Affairs and Export Control.

 "Military research is excluded from DFG funding," stressed Becker.
 Yet DFG money has gone to the technical laboratory of a top German scientist who is working with colleagues from China's National University of Defense Technology (NUDT), which reports directly to China's Central Military Commission.
 It is the premier institution for scientific research for the People's Liberation Army.